J. Harrison Ghee wins Tony Award for Best Leading Actor for Some Like It Hot - ExBulletin

 J. Harrison Ghee took home the Tony Award for Best Lead Actor in a Musical on Sunday, winning the trophy for a nimble turn in Some Like It Hot and becoming the first openly non-binary performer to capture such a major Broadway honor.

-Ghees’ win came the same night Alex Newell, also non-binary, won Best Featured Actor in a Musical Tony for his sassy and sassy performance in Scaled.
+Ghees’ win came the same night Alex Newell, also non-binary, won Best Featured Actor in a Musical Tony for his sassy and sassy performance in Shucked.

 For every trans, non-binary, gender non-conforming human being who has ever been told you can’t be seen, this is for you, Ghee said in her acceptance speech.
 Thank you for my amazing company that uplifts me every day.

-Ghee, 33, has beaten the likes of Josh Groban (Sweeney Todd) and an inspired Ben Platt (Parade) for best lead actor Tony.
+Ghee, 33, beat out the likes of Josh Groban (Sweeney Todd) and an inspired Ben Platt (Parade) for best lead actor Tony.

 |